 - It’s easy and only takes a few minutes.

-In fact, to prove how easy it was to upcycle plastic bottles, I did just that.
-It took less than 30 minutes to make seven garden tools.
+In fact, to prove how easy it was to upcycle plastic bottles.
+So I did just that.
+In all, it took less than 30 minutes to make seven garden tools.
 I dragged a 1-liter water bottle, a milk jug, two laundry jugs, and a trigger stain remover bottle out to my She-Shed and upcycled them into seven useful garden tools to use all summer long.

 TOOL ONE: Trigger Spray Bottle

 This is the simplest upcycle.
-I guess it’s more of a recycle than an upcycle.
+So I guess it’s more of a recycle than an upcycle.

-I rinsed out the trigger bottle thoroughly.
-I added about a teaspoon of regular Dawn dish soap and two tablespoons of plain white vinegar and filled it with warm water (to dissolve the Dawn).
-I labeled it and will keep it on the sink in my She-Shed.
+Firstly, I rinsed out the trigger bottle thoroughly.
+Then, I added about a teaspoon of regular Dawn dish soap and two tablespoons of plain white vinegar and filled it with warm water (to dissolve the Dawn).
+Lastly, I labeled it and will keep it on the sink in my She-Shed.

-It comes in handy for cleaning my potting bench, sink, and outdoor patio furniture.
+It comes in handy for all sorts of cleaning.
+For instance, cleaning my potting bench, sink, and outdoor patio furniture.
 Whether you call it a recycled plastic bottle or upcycled, I’ll take credit for keeping it out of the landfill.

 TOOL TWO: Measuring Cup